 Abstracts and presentations do not require PRC review.
 Abstracts and presentations should reference UDN grant number(s) and include "Undiagnosed Diseases Network" in the author list.
-Accepted abstracts should be sent to the CC so that they may be posted to the UDN CC website and added to the Publications and Research Log.
+Accepted abstracts should be sent to the DMCC so that they may be added to the Publications and Research Log.

-If there is an NHGRI or Common Fund co-author, final versions of the abstract must be submitted to the PO for review and approval.
+If there is an NIH co-author, final versions of the abstract must be submitted to the Project Officer for review and approval.